manuelsilverio/portfolio/README.md

 ![taxi_example](./samples_images/RL_TAXI.png)

 #### Garbage collector Agent for Udacity nano degree - [click here for more](https://github.com/manuelsilverio/udacity_project_navigation)
+![garbage-collector](https://github.com/manuelsilverio/udacity_project_navigation/blob/main/images/banana-collector.gif)

 A training an agent using Deep Q networks to navigate (and collect bananas!) in a large, square world.

-![garbage-collector](https://github.com/manuelsilverio/udacity_project_navigation/blob/main/images/banana-collector.gif)
+A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

+The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

+This project has been solved on a Jupyter notebook

 #### Double-joint arm Agent for udacity nano degree - [click here for more]()